tomansill/RedForce/README.md

 Solver Program - April 8, 2014

-Author: Thomas B. Ansill
+Author: Thomas B. Ansill<br>

-Email: tba6700@rit.edu
+Email: tba6700(at)rit.edu

-1. Run the Driver class using whatever you usually use for running Java program.
+0. Compile the program if you haven't already did it.
-2. Type 'help' to see which commands you can execute.
+1. Run the Driver class
-	(help information changes when you load a graph)
+2. Type 'help' to see which commands you can execute. (the help information changes when you create or load a graph)

-The program uses adjacency list to display graphs.
-If you do not understand adjacency list, please find the GraphToAdjacencyList.png picture in the directory and study it.
+The program uses adjacency list structure to display graphs.
+If you do not understand adjacency list, please take time to study the image called GraphToAdjacencyList.png picture (it should be in the directory).

 Builder Program - type 'build' or 'builder' or 'generate' in the program to create common type of graphs.